solana-labs/solana/docs/src/proposals/sbf-program-abi-v2.md

 ## Nesting order
 Borrowing the terms from table based database systems:
-- Row-major encoding (inner loop over attributes, outer loop over accounts) means first the values of all attributes of one account are encoded, then comes the next account.
+- Row-major encoding or Array-of-Structures, (inner loop over attributes, outer loop over accounts) means first the values of all attributes of one account are encoded, then comes the next account.
-- Column-major encoding (inner loop over accounts, outer loop over attributes) means first the values of one attribute for all accounts are encoded, then comes the next attribute.
+- Column-major encoding or Structure-of-Arrays, (inner loop over accounts, outer loop over attributes) means first the values of one attribute for all accounts are encoded, then comes the next attribute.

-Column-major encoding has the following advantages in our use case:
-- Extensibility on an attribute level (but not per account level as that would be wasteful).
+Advantages of row-major encoding:
+- Support creating accounts in the transaction

+Advantages column-major encoding:
+- Extensibility of attributes
 - Read / write access control per attribute (not per account meta data, but the account data is handled separately).
 - Splitting meta data into a local instruction context and a global transaction context.